ManolloGuedes/ten-pin-bowling-scoring/README.md

+### Installing dependencies
+This software was built using the Maven tool as a project manager.
+To install the necessary dependencies to run the software, run the following command:

+* mvn install

 ### Execution command
 The software expects to receive as input the absolute path of a file containing the game logs.
 Thus, the command for running the software is as follows: